Feb 17 2014 (a 22 minutes read)

 “The architecture of information” was written between October 2012 and January 2013.
 It led to the Reframing Information Architecture roundtable at the ASIS&:T Information Architecture Summit 2013.
 It also generated an interesting conversation on the nature of information architecture that you can read in A conversation on the architecture of information.
 A revised version was published in French as “Les architectures d’information” in Études de Communication no. 41, 2013.

-It’s a long read, and dense in places.
+I split the original article in two, but this part one is still a long read, and dense in places.
 If you make it to the end and quote any of this somewhere else, please use EdC’s own entry as reference: Resmini, A. (2013).
 Les architectures d’information. Études de communication [Online].
 Vol. 41. http://edc.revues.org/5380.

 The paper maintains that in the epistemological shift from postmodernism to digimodernism, technological, economic, social, and cultural elements of change have thoroughly transformed the scenario in which information architecture operated in the late 1990s and have eroded its channel-specific connotation as a website-only, inductive activity, opening the field up to contributions coming from the theory and practice of design and systems thinking, architecture, cognitive science, cultural studies and new media.
 The paper argues, through a thorough discussions of causes and effects and selected examples taken from the practice, that contemporary information architecture can be thus framed as a fundamentally multi-disciplinary sense-making construct concerned with the structural integrity of meaning in complex, information-based cross-channel ecosystems